Pennsylvania Code & Bulletin

 Rule 506.
 Service of Complaint.

-B. The copy shall be served at least five days before the hearing.
+(b) The copy shall be served at least five days before the hearing.

-Under subdivision A of this rule, service must be made both by first class mail and delivery for service in the manner prescribed.
-In actions where wage garnishment may be sought under Pa.R.C.P.
-No. 3311, the landlord may authorize the sheriff or constable to make personal service upon the tenant.
-If the tenant is not present at the property the sheriff or constable is authorized to post the complaint so that the underlying landlord-tenant action may proceed.
-The landlord may authorize the sheriff or constable to make additional attempts to effectuate personal service upon the tenant so the landlord can later prove such service if attempting to garnish wages under Pa.R.C.P.
-No. 3311.
+In actions where wage garnishment may be sought under Pa.R.Civ.P.
+3311, the landlord may authorize the sheriff or constable to make personal service upon the tenant.
+The landlord may authorize the sheriff or constable to make additional attempts to effectuate personal service upon the tenant so the landlord can later prove such service if attempting to garnish wages under Pa.R.Civ.P.
+3311.
 Additional service attempts by the sheriff or constable may result in additional fees.

 Source

 The provisions of this Rule 506 adopted October 15, 1969, effective January 1, 1970; amended July 8, 1975, effective immediately; amended October 17, 1975, effective in 90 days; amended January 29, 1976, effective in 30 days; amended April 25, 1979, effective in 30 days; amended June 30, 1982, effective 30 days after July 17, 1982; amended July 16, 2001, effective August 1, 2001; amended January 6, 2005, effective January 29, 2005; amended June 2, 2008, effective June 9, 2008; amended December 20, 2013, effective February 20, 2014, 44 Pa.B.
 13, 14; amended August 19, 2020, effective January 1, 2021, 50 Pa.B.
-4491.
-Immediately preceding text appears at serial pages (401708) and (370073).
+4491; amended April 25, 2024, effective January 1, 2025, 54 Pa.B.
+2482.
+Immediately preceding text appears at serial pages (402940) to (402941).

 Rule 507.
 Notation and Return of Service; Waiver of Service.

-B. The appearance of a tenant in person or by representative or the filing of a claim in the case shall be deemed a waiver of any defect in service but not a waiver of a defect in venue.
+(b) The appearance of a tenant in person or by representative or the filing of a claim in the case shall be deemed a waiver of any defect in service but not a waiver of a defect in venue.

 Source

 The provisions of this Rule 507 amended January 29, 1976, 6 Pa.B.
 361; amended December 20, 2013, effective February 20, 2014, 44 Pa.B.
 13; amended August 19, 2020, effective January 1, 2021, 50 Pa.B.
-4491.
-Immediately preceding text appears at serial page (370073).
+4491; amended April 25, 2024, effective January 1, 2025, 54 Pa.B.
+2482.
+Immediately preceding text appears at serial page (402941).

 Rule 508.
 Claim by Tenant.